Tropical mirror symmetry for elliptic curves: Introduction

 Mirror symmetry is a deep symmetry relation motivated by dualities in string theory.
 Many results and conjectures of different flavors are related to mirror symmetry (see e.g.\ \cite{ FTY13, FLTZ12,GS06, HMS09, MSTG10,RIMS10,KM13}).
 Here, we focus on statements relating Gromov-Witten invariants of a variety $X$ to certain integrals on a mirror partner $X^\vee$.

-Tropical geometry has proved to be an interesting new tool for mirror symmetry (see e.g.\ \cite{Abo09, Gro09, GS06, GS07, MSTG10}).
+Tropical geometry has proved to be an interesting new tool for mirror symmetry (see e.g.\ \cite{Abo09, Gro09, GS06, GS07, MSTG10}), in particular through the famous Gross-Siebert programme offering a new tool to prove such relations while at the same time aiming at the construction of new mirror pairs.
 Our paper can be viewed as a sequel and extension of Gross' paper \cite{Gro09}, where he provides tropical methods for the study of mirror symmetry of $\PP^2$.
 The main purpose of his paper is of a philosophical nature: he suggests tropical geometry as a new and worthwhile method for the study of mirror symmetry.
 More precisely, you can find (a version of) the following triangle in the introduction of \cite{Gro09}:

 The relation between Gromov-Witten invariants and integrals (the top arrow) is a consequence of mirror symmetry.
 Tropical geometry comes in naturally, because there are many instances of Correspondence Theorems that relate Gromov-Witten invariants with their tropical analogues (the first of these is due to Mikhalkin \cite{Mi03}).
 The connection between tropical geometry and integrals is in general yet to be understood.